jesualdocc/Covid-19-Report-Tool/README.md

 1) Go Backend/app

-a.
-Run “pip install -r requirements.txt” to install all dependencies
+*Run “pip install -r requirements.txt” to install all dependencies

 2) Go Backend/app/db
-a.
-Open sql_conector.py
+*Open sql_conector.py
-b.
-Instantiate a DbManagement instance (*choose between the default sqlite, and MySQL)
-c.
-Run function initial_set_up() to setup all tables and data in the db
+*Instantiate a DbManagement instance (*choose between the default sqlite, and MySQL) *Run function initial_set_up() to setup all tables and data in the db *Delete instance
-d.
-Delete instance
 3) Go Backend/app
-a.
-Run app.py to start server
+*Run app.py to start server
 4) Go to Frontend/covidapp/src/app
-a.
-Run “npm install” to install all dependencies
+*Run “npm install” to install all dependencies
-b.
-Run “ng serve” to start client
+*Run “ng serve” to start client
-c.
-Go to browser and navigate to URL
+*Go to browser and navigate to URL